dowjones/hammer/docs/pages/configuredeploy_overview.md

 }
 ```

-You can omit Slack or JIRA parameters in case you are not going to use corresponding integration functionality.
+You can omit any of Slack, JIRA or API parameters in case you are not going to use corresponding integration functionality.

+As for Hammer API token, you can provide your own randomly generated token or let script to generate it for you.
+To do so just omit value for `--hammer-api-token` parameter.